orsinium-labs/docked/README.md

 1. `d.RUN(...)` is the same as [RUN](https://docs.docker.com/engine/reference/builder/#run) in Docker.
 It tells to run a list of the given shell-commands when building the image.
 1. `d.cmd.pip_install` is a convenience function that will produce a command for `pip` to install the given packages.
 It's better than just passing `pip install cowsay` because it will produce a command that follows the best practice of installing Python packages in Docker images.
 Docked provides a few most useful convenience functions but not many, we don't want it to be too verbose.
 1. `run=[...]` is a list of Docker instruction describing not how the image should be build but how it will behave when it is run.
 A good example is [VOLUME](https://docs.docker.com/engine/reference/builder/#volume) which cannot mount volumes when building an image, and so it can be passed in `run=[...]` but not in `build=[...]`
+1. `image.lint()` runs built-in linter that will make sure we follow the best practice of building Docker images.
 1. `print(image)` generates a Dockerfile and prints it into stdout.

 Now, pipe it into docker and run the image: